Surgical Case Library

 Primary mucosal melanoma of the nasal and paranasal cavities is extremely rare, with limited cases reported in the literature.

-The suppression and control of cancer metastases is one of the most important issues related to oncological ca...
+<p style="text-align: justify;">The suppression and control of cancer metastases is one of the most important ...

 This is a unique case of pancreatic adenocarcinoma metastasizing into an independent primary lung squamous cell carcinoma, which is a rare and poorly documented phenomenon.

-Esophageal cancer is the 7th leading cause of death worldwide.
-More than 50% of esophageal cancers are inopera...
+<p style="text-align: justify;">Esophageal cancer is the 7th leading cause of death worldwide. <strong>More th...

 This case reports a rare late complication of oral expulsion of an intact esophageal metal stent following chemotherapy-induced partial tumor response.

-Lymphoma is a malignant tumor that originates from the lymphatic hematopoietic system.
-According to the differ...
+<p style="text-align: justify;">Lymphoma is a malignant tumor that originates from the lymphatic hematopoietic...

 Primary marginal zone lymphoma of the spleen is an exceptionally rare and indolent lymphoma subtype, comprising 1–2% of non-Hodgkin lymphomas.

-During abdominal operations, particularly after extended lymphadenectomy for gastric or pancreatic cancer, any...
+<p style="text-align: justify;">During abdominal operations, particularly after extended lymphadenectomy for g...

 Hepatic lymphorrhea following total pancreatectomy and extensive lymphadenectomy is rarely reported and represents a challenging clinical entity.